segment-boneyard/partnerapp/Readme.md

 # Segment Partner App

 A Node.js app that demonstrates how to build a Segment OAuth App.
-Installing this app and get a working demo going is the fastest way to understand Segment OAuth and get started with building your app.
+Installing this app and getting a working demo going is the fastest way to understand Segment OAuth and get started with building your app.

 This app manages a specific destination on a source that the user consents to.
 To do that, it will need the _scope_ `destination/<slug>` (for example: `destination/clearbrain`).